-As per the approved FY17 AEOP APP, the external evaluation of Unite includes site visits/onsite focus groups.
+As per the approved FY18 AEOP APP, the external evaluation of Unite may include site visits/onsite focus groups.
+In FY18 due to scheduling issues, we did not conduct any site visits of Unite programs.

 Site visits provide the evaluation team with first-hand opportunities to speak with students and their mentors.
 We are able to observe the AEOPs in action.
 The information gleaned from these visits assists us in illustrating and more deeply understanding the findings of other data collected (from questionnaires).
 In total, the evaluation findings are used to highlight program successes and inform program changes so that the AEOPs can be even better in the future.